Managing graffiti in our city

-Graffiti is done by a wide range of people participating as individuals or in groups and in their own neighbourhoods or further afield.
+Graffiti is done by a wide range of people participating as individuals or in groups in their own neighborhoods or further afield.
 People do graffiti as a means of self-expression, for peer recognition, to indulge in risk-taking behaviour and to defy the law and society.

 Who is responsible for removing graffiti?

-On council property, Council removes graffiti on Council property.
+- Council removes graffiti on its property.
 Offensive graffiti takes priority.

-The sooner it is removed, the easier it is to remove and the less likely it is that the graffiti will be repeated.
+The sooner it is detected, the easier it is to remove and the less likely it is that the graffiti will be repeated.

 Three steps to help stop graffiti